PositiveTechnologies/seq2seq-web-attack-detection/README.md

 ## Model
 The step-by-step solution is presented in [seq2seq.ipynb](seq2seq.ipynb) that contains the main stages such as a model initialization, training, validation, prediction and results.

+Unfortunately, github ui doesn't correctly visualize cell output with colored malicious parts of requests.
+So, we suggest to download the notebook or use this [link](https://nbviewer.jupyter.org/github/PositiveTechnologies/seq2seq-web-attack-detection/blob/master/seq2seq.ipynb) for correctly displaying cells outputs.

 ## Dataset